ChenDelong1999/ITRA-Documentations/source/Contents/example-usage/clip-finetuning.md

 |       **ViT-L-14-336**      |      **427.94 ** |        **304.29 ** |       **123.65 ** | **57.46 ** | **80.34 ** | **87.58 ** | **36.09 ** | **60.66 ** | **70.76 ** |      **65.48 ** |
 | **ViT-L-14-336 (official)** |      **427.94 ** |        **304.29 ** |       **123.65 ** |  **58.4 ** |  **81.5 ** |  **88.1 ** |  **37.8 ** |  **62.4 ** |  **72.2 ** |      **66.73 ** |

-For ViT-L-14-336, there is a small gap between our implementation and the officially reported results.
-We suspect it is caused by image pre-processing: the above re-implementation uses the default `Resize`ransform [as implemented in the official CLIP codes](https://github.com/openai/CLIP/blob/d50d76daa670286dd6cacf3bcd80b5e4823fc8e1/clip/clip.py#L79), while COCO images are mostly not square, it creates a small train-test domain gap due to distortion.
-If we alternatively use a `ResizeMaxSize` as implemented [here](https://github.com/mlfoundations/open_clip/blob/3ed21be93e3b9493024dbb42b4461825b5c650a6/src/open_clip/transform.py#L13), the results surpass the official reported performance.
+For ViT-L-14-336 (standard CLIP plus an additional pretraining epoch with 336x336 resolution), there is a small gap between our implementation and the officially reported results.
+We suspect it is caused by image pre-processing: the above re-implementation uses the default `Resize` transform [as implemented in the official CLIP codes](https://github.com/openai/CLIP/blob/d50d76daa670286dd6cacf3bcd80b5e4823fc8e1/clip/clip.py#L79), while COCO images are mostly not square, it creates a small train-test domain gap due to distortion.
+If we alternatively use a `ResizeMaxSize` (as implemented [here](https://github.com/mlfoundations/open_clip/blob/3ed21be93e3b9493024dbb42b4461825b5c650a6/src/open_clip/transform.py#L13)), the results then surpass the official reported performance.

 |     Backbone     |     Pre-process    |     I2T R@1 |     I2T R@5I |     I2TR@10 |     T2I R@1 |     T2I R@5 |     T2I R@10 |    Mean Recall |
 |:----------------:|:------------------:|:-----------:|:------------:|:-----------:|:-----------:|:-----------:|:------------:|:--------------:|